theNewDynamic/minjinlee.com/_posts/2017-12-13-the-brooklyn-rail-best-books-of-2017.md

 THE EPIPHANY MACHINE: A Novel, by David Burr Gerrard

-&nbsp;THE GARGOYLE HUNTERS, by John Freeman Gill
+ THE GARGOYLE HUNTERS, by John Freeman Gill

 BAD DREAMS AND OTHER STORIES, by Tessa Hadley